 Sucking is the final step to soothing your newborn.
 The action of breastfeeding, bottle feeding or sucking a soother satisfies baby’s natural urge and can soothe almost immediately after following the 5 S’s from step one.

 When I feel it’s appropriate, I use these methods during newborn sessions to help babies stay settled and calm.
-They always work and many parents say that they go on to use them long after I am gone.
+They nearly always work and many parents say that they go on to use them long after I am gone.